SagarikaPatel6/Airbnb-Boston-listing-optimizer/README.md

 - a table of **recommended listings** ranked by allocation weight,
 - expected annual revenue and revenue risk metrics,
 - risk contribution analysis by listing,
-- a **Revenue–Risk Efficient Frontier** illustrating optimal trade-offs.
+- an optional **Revenue–Risk Efficient Frontier** illustrating optimal trade-offs.

 This allows hosts and managers to understand not just *which* listings to prioritize, but *why* those trade-offs are optimal given their constraints.